-- Reduce to medium or at 285F, somewhat of a soft boil.
+- Reduce heat to medium or at 285F, somewhat of a soft boil.

-- Continue to cook, whisking constantly, about 10-15 minutes.
-Be careful to watch the pot so the butter doesn’t overflow.
-If it starts too, just lift pot with pot holder for a second then place back down.
+- Continue to cook, whisking constantly, until candy thermometer reaches 300/hard stage (this will take about 10-15 minutes).
+Be careful to watch the pot so the mixture doesn’t overflow.
+If it starts to, just lift pot with pot holder for a second then place back down.

 - The liquid boil will be nice dark amber color once done.

 - Carefully pour the hot mixture onto a baking tray lined with parchment paper.
 Spread it around evenly.

 - Pour your dark chocolate chips on top.